 The Opportunity Zones Program is a federal tax incentive program created by the Tax Cuts and Jobs Act of 2017.
 It allows those who invest in one of the 8,700 low-income areas designated as Qualified Opportunity Zones (QOZs) to defer their capital gains taxes until December 31st, 2026 as well as other possible benefits.
 To see a map of Opportunity Zones in Humboldt County and a list of their available properties, you can use our Zoom Prospector Mapping Tool.

 HUB Zones (Historically Underutilized Business Zones) may not grant you additional funding, but they do help reduce competition to your business if you qualify.
 Follow the link for more information, and please use our Zoom Prospector Mapping Tool, to help you find property in a HUB Zone.

-If your a non-profit organization with projects that you would like to get funding for, then check out the Head Waters Fund page and find out if you qualify and how to apply for a grants or loans, or contact our GoHumCo Team
+If you are a non-profit organization with projects that you would like to get funding for, then check out the Head Waters Fund page and find out if you qualify and how to apply for grants or loans, or Contact our GoHumCo Team

 The Controller’s Office has compiled the following resources from various agencies to help you navigate available COVID-related aid.
 For additional program information, please visit the agency’s website or contact your local government.
 The Controller’s Office will update these resources as more program information becomes available.
 Visit the California Coronavirus (COVID-19) Response website for information about the state’s response to the pandemic.